 The Assessment Process: What to Expect

 ASD is diagnosed by gathering evidence from a child, their family and by completing a clinical assessment.
 Currently, there is no blood test or brain scan that can test for ASD.
 It is a bit like a jigsaw, gathering pieces of information from different sources to see if the picture looks like ASD or if the symptoms can be better explained by something else, for example, anxiety or learning difficulties.
 Our child and adolescent team is multidisciplinary, and comprised of two senior clinical psychologists and a specialist speech and language therapist.
 In order to provide a 'gold-standard' service, we have chosen to use a range of clinically recognised tools.
-Below is a guide of how our assessments typically proceed:
+Below is a guide of how our assessments typically proceed along with the relevant booking form:

 Stage 1: Initial Consultation with Parents/Guardians